apache/pulsar/site2/docs/security-policy-and-supported-versions.md

 The Pulsar community will announce security vulnerabilities and how to mitigate them on the [users@pulsar.apache.org](mailto:users@pulsar.apache.org).
 For instructions on how to subscribe, please see https://pulsar.apache.org/contact/.

+## Reporting Vulnerabilities

+The Pulsar community follows the ASF [vulnerability handling process](https://apache.org/security/#vulnerability-handling).

+To report a new vulnerability you have discovered please follow the [ASF vulnerability reporting process](https://apache.org/security/#reporting-a-vulnerability).

 ## Versioning Policy

 The Pulsar project adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).
 Existing releases can expect